ARDG-NRAO/LibRA/README.md

 standalone applications are also available which can be built as relocatable Linux executable.
 The resulting software stack is shown below.
 Figure on the left shows our current software stack where the RA Algorithms layer is built on RA-specificdata access and CASACore layers.
 Work is in progress to decouple the RA Algorithms layer from RA-specific layers with API based on the C++ Standard Template Library (STL).
 With a translation layer RA-specific libraries (CASACore, RA Data Access/Iterators) will be usable for RA application.

-[`libparafeed`](https://github.com/sanbee/parafeed.git) in the figures below is a standalone library for embedded user interface used for command-line configuration of the LibRA apps.
+[`libparafeed`](https://github.com/sanbee/parafeed.git) in the figures below is a standalone library for embedded user interface used for command-line configuration of LibRA apps.

-[`libhpg`](https://gitlab.nrao.edu/mpokorny/hpg.git) is a standa alone library that deplys the compute-intensive calculations for imaging on a GPU or a CPU core (like resampling data to and from a regular grid -- a.k.a. "gridding" and "degridding" in RA jargon).
-This library is built on the [`Kokkos`](https://github.com/kokkos/kokkos.git) framework for developing performance portable implemention.
+[`libhpg`](https://gitlab.nrao.edu/mpokorny/hpg.git) is a standalone library that deploys the compute-intensive calculations for imaging on a GPU or a CPU core (like the resampling of irregular data to and from a regular grid -- a.k.a. "gridding" and "degridding" in RA jargon).
+This library is built on the [`Kokkos`](https://github.com/kokkos/kokkos.git) framework for performance portable implemention.

                       Current Stack                                                        Target Stack